hyama5/vae_align/README.md

 # vae_align
-Alignment examples for Interspeech 2024
+Alignment examples will be available soon.